chandlerbing65nm/FakeImageDetection/README.md

 bash train.sh "0,1,2,4" # gpu ids to use
 ```

+* Note: If you notice that the training process stalls during an epoch (e.g., epoch 22 or 33), please interrupt it by pressing Ctrl+C. The bash script is configured to resume training from the last saved epoch.

 ## &#9733; License

 This project is licensed under the [Apache License](LICENSE).